 This module is offered as part of Nourish’s 300 hour teacher training, but can be taken by any teacher wishing to improve their skills in this area as Continuing Professional Development (CPD).
-The module will run as five weekly sessions of three hours, and combine theory, practice and skills development.
+The module will run over two Sundays, and combine theory, practice and skills development.

 Nourish Yoga Training’s 300 hour Advanced Teacher Training is registered with Yoga Alliance (International), and is completed as a series of standalone modules which can be taken over 3 years.
 There are limited spaces available.
 If you are taking this course as CPD or part of our 300 hours, you are able to miss one session and a recorded session can be provided for the missed module only at no further cost.